It’s a struggle to rationalize writing for free.

 5. Increase Your Google Ranking

-Because Google is constantly changing their analytical algorithms, you can never go wrong with having anchor text on other sites link back to you.
+Because Google is constantly changing its analytical algorithms, you can never go wrong with having anchor text on other sites link back to you.
 This will help Google crawl your page and rank you higher in their search results – again, resulting in increased exposure to your company’s website.

 6. Build Relationships